Stade Brestois 29 2 LB Chateauroux 3

 Many French football clubs use the name “Stade”.
-These originally comprised a number of different sports teams and were generally founded by students or academics.
-(The enigmatic “29” is down to Brest’s location in Finistere, the 29me Department.)
-Les Ty’Zefs formed in 1950 when one Canon Balbous merged five Catholic patronages and, by extension, their sporting arms.
+These originally comprised a number of different sports teams and were often founded by students or academics.
+The enigmatic “29”, meanwhile, is down to Brest’s location in Finistere, the 29me Department.
+Les Ty’Zefs were formed in 1950 when one Canon Balbous merged five Catholic patronages and, by extension, their sporting arms.
 The new club took over the fixtures of L’Armoricaine de Brest – Armorica is the ancient name for Brittany – and played at their Stade de l’Armoricaine in the Petit Paris district.
 L’Armoricaine had been founded by another priest, Father Cozanet, 28 years previously.
-Like much of the surrounding area the ground suffered during the War years and a small but dedicated band of volunteers rebuilt it following the Liberation.
+The ground suffered extensive damage during the War and a small but dedicated band of volunteers rebuilt it following the Liberation.

-In the event they stayed up with a win on the last day.
-De Martigny began his rebuilding job with a pair of marquee signings that ended the club’s amateur status.
-Serge Lenoir and Louis Floch were of an age where they could offer both vigour and experience.
+In the event they stayed up with a win on the last day and De Martigny began his rebuilding job with a pair of marquee signings.
+As well as ending the club’s amateur status, Serge Lenoir and Louis Floch were of an age where they could offer both vigour and experience.
 Midfielder Lenoir had been a Cup winner with Rennes and returned to his native Brittany from a Bastia side that reached the UEFA Cup final the following season.
 Floch, also a Breton, settled rather better.
 He was an effusive character with sixteen caps who scored prolifically at Rennes, Monaco, Paris and PSG but became a playmaker at L’Amoricaine, where the rumble of “Loulou, Loulou” from the stands would soon be a familiar sound.

-De Martigny’s influence reached its zenith on a warm evening in April 1979.
-That night Ligue 2 leaders Brest took on second-placed Lens in a six pointer that was effectively a promotion cup final.
-The crowd was given as 18,080 but many believe nearer 25,000 had packed into the creaking old stadium.
-They perched on fences, pylons and roofs and saw the home team win 3-1 with goals from Kedie, Hedoire and an 18 year-old Yvon Le Roux.
+De Martigny’s revolution reached its zenith on a warm evening in April 1979 when Ligue 2 leaders Brest took on second-placed Lens.
+The game was effectively a promotion cup final and its official crowd of 18,080 is disputed by those who believe nearer 25,000 had packed into the creaking old stadium.
+Supporters perched on fences, pylons and roofs and saw the home team win 3-1 with goals from Kedie, Hedoire and an 18 year-old Yvon Le Roux.
 Loulou Floch summed up the occasion’s joyful anarchy when he recalled how the dressing room was invaded by Lens fans after the game.
 “They wished us no harm, they just wanted to congratulate us.
 They came into our locker room and joined the party!
 It was special.”

 Le Roux was the first of many players to make the grade at Brest, starting as a schoolboy and eventually returning as manager after a career at Monaco, Nantes, Marseille and PSG during which he won 28 caps and starred in the 1984 European Championships.
 He attributes much of this success to Floch.
 With typical generosity the old pro took the youngster under his wing at Stade de l’Armoricaine.
 During the drive to training in Floch’s Mercedes the two would talk football, football and more football.
 “He told me about his career and the challenges of the professional game”, remembers Le Roux.
 “Loulou was very important for my development.
 He’s a bit of a big brother to me.
 And big brothers inspire us.”

 There have been other internationals.
 Paraguayan striker Roberto Cabanas achieved cult status by scoring 53 goals in the 1988-89 Ligue 2-winning year and the Ligue 1 season that followed.
 Stephane Guivarc’h made his debut as a 19 year-old in 1989.
-David Ginola, meanwhile, spent two seasons as a Ty’Zef in the early 1990s during a turbulent spell and won most of his caps while at the club.
-And Franck Ribery started here as an amateur in the 2002-03 season.
+David Ginola, meanwhile, spent two years in Brittany during the early 1990s in a typically turbulent spell for the Ty’Zefs, winning most of his caps while at the club.
+And Franck Ribery started here as an amateur in 2002-03.
 For all their ups and downs Brest have overachieved more often than not, a legacy entirely due to De Martigny.
 As Loulou Floch remarked, “With another trainer it would not have happened.
 It was Alain who brought all this.”

 The set-up that welcomed the newcomers in 1976 was far from glamorous.
 Floch recalled a dressing-room with an earth floor and a playing surface more mud than grass.
 The ground had altered little since an early Sixties upgrade.
 Its pride and joy was the small but tidy Pen Huel stand on the western side, with the Breton motto – “Head Held High” – painted in the centre.
 There was a covered terrace opposite, known as the Tribune Foucauld after a nearby school.
 The team trained on a practice pitch behind this, or at the Lann Rohou golf course at Landerneau.
 “It was practically the same stadium I experienced with Saint Pol in 1964”, said Floch.
 “We preferred to play away, on better pitches.”